 Do Thai People like Receiving Flowers? (including girls working in Beer Bars & Go-Go Bars?)

 Yes!
 Flowers are very popular in Thailand.
-Normally, the bigger and more expensive the flowers (and gifts) the better.
+Normally, the bigger and more expensive the flowers the better.
 Obviously, people like seeing the beauty of the flowers.
-Sending flowers is also one of the very best ways to do so many things:
+Sending flowers is also one of the best ways to do so many things:

 - show someone that you remember them, are thinking of them and care about them